progmaticltd/homebox/docs/pages/90-other-notes/10-roadmap.md

 - Better port knocking, using fwknop "Single Packet Authentication".

+## BitTorrent client

+A BitTorrent client for each user, for instance using transmission service, and a secure web frontend, will allow to save torrent files more securely.
+When the WebDAV server is installed as well, this will give easy access to the files, using a computer or a phone.

+## Web console access

+Although there is already a role to install _cockpit_, a lot of features are not relevant or not used.
+There are simpler versions of a web terminal we can install, over a secure https link.

 ## Custom Debian repository

 Implement a personal Debian repository to publish your packages.
 Will handle GPG signing as well.